Local solutions of General Relativity in the presence of the Trace Anomaly: Wormhole solutions

 Equation (\ref{last}) leads to the solution

 where

 with $c_0$ constant.
 The solution has two branches, corresponding to the $\pm$ signs.
-The relevant case which reproduces a traversable wormhole corresponds to the plus sign.
+The relevant case that reproduces a traversable wormhole corresponds to the plus sign.
 Thus, for large values of $r$ we get,

 and the spherical case with $k=1$ preserves the metric signature.
 The throat is located at $r=r_0$, such that $g(r_0)=0$.
 In order to have $g'(r_0)>0$ we must require

 If we restrict the analysis to the Type A anomaly, we can find an analytical value for the radius of the throat.
 Since $g(r_0) = 0$ and therefore $\xi(r_0)= \left(3 r_0^2 -32 \pi \alpha \right)^2$ we get